 Kristy Campbell, Macquarie Private Portfolio Management says she is quite optimistic about the outlook for the Australian market, with plenty of M&A and IPO activity indicating the good sentiment.

 Alcoholic drinks maker Diageo does not need to buy rival Beam, its chief executive officer said, since it is expanding its line of whiskeys.

 Patricia Heiberger, editor, Asia Pacific at Mergermarket, discusses the consumer merger and acquisition sector in 2013.

 The Fast Money traders share their final trades of the day and what they're looking at Wednesday.

 TriArtisan is in the lead to acquire CKE, the restaurant group that owns the Carl's Jr. and Hardees fast food chains, according sources.

 Stefan Dobocky, board member at DSM, says that by merging its pharma division with drug maker Patheon, a "global leader" will be created, and explains that the new entity will be run as a separate company.

 Drew Huston, co-founder and CEO of DropBox, tells Mad Money host Jim Cramer DropBox is focused on consumer experience with over 4 million businesses already signed up.

-CNBC's Sue Herera looks ahead to what are likely to be next week's top business and financial stories.
-Will there be a budget/debt ceiling deal?
-And earnings season kicks into high gear.
+CNBC's Seema Mody looks ahead to what are likely to be next week's top business and financial stories.